MKozuch/release_namer/README.md

 # release_namer
-Are you a fan of alliteration and looking for a way to distinct your releases?
-Look no further
+Are you an avid aficionado of alliteration and awaiting approach to really render your releases recognizable?
+Look no further release_namer is here